-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Trustees; - regular reviews by the Board of Trustees of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines; - delegation of authority and segregation of duties; - identification and management of risks.
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Trustees; - regular reviews by the Resources Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines; - · identification and management of risks.

-The Board of Trustees has considered the need for a specific internal audit function and has decided:
+The Board of Trustees has decided:

-• to appoint Leicestershire County Council as internal auditor
+• to employ Leicestershire County Council as internal auditor

-The internal auditor's role includes giving advice on financial matters and performing a range of checks on the academy trust's financial systems.
+The auditor's role includes giving advice on financial and other matters and performing a range of checks on the academy trust's financial and other systems.
 In particular the checks carried out in the current period included: